MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 | SEMM port access control[[8]](#references)   | Yes                                                                                                                                                 | Yes                                                                                                 | No                                                             |
 | Servicing support                  | Windows Update, Surface App, or MSI (Confirm MSI)                                                                                                   | Windows Update or MSI                                                                               | MSI                                                            |

 ## Connect multiple monitors to devices without USB4/Thunderbolt 4

 You can daisy chain monitors by connecting a series of display devices using a wired connection from monitor to monitor in a series, rather than connecting each monitor directly to Salerno.

 To daisy chain monitors, you need two or more monitors that support at least **DisplayPort 1.2**.
-Displays that function as a middle link in the chain must include **DisplayPort** output ports as well as input ports.
+Displays that function as a middle link in the chain must include **DisplayPort** output ports and input ports.
 You also need a video or graphics card (GPU) on your PC that supports **DisplayPort 1.2 Multi-Stream Transport (MST).**

 **To connect your PC to multiple monitors using DisplayPort MST:**